How to Stop Grinding Teeth with a Mouth Guard

 Typically, they should be worn during sleep or as instructed, ensuring a snug fit over the teeth.
 Adhering to the recommended wearing schedule is essential for achieving the desired results in alleviating teeth grinding.

-Moreover, it is important to note that night guards may feel slightly uncomfortable initially, but this discomfort should subside as you get used to wearing them.
-If you experience persistent pain or irritation, consult your dental professional for adjustments to ensure the night guards are comfortable and effective in preventing teeth grinding.
+Moreover, it is important to note that mouth guards may feel slightly uncomfortable initially, but this discomfort should subside as you get used to wearing them.
+If you experience persistent pain or irritation, consult your dental professional for adjustments to ensure the mouth guards are comfortable and effective in preventing teeth grinding.

-Night guards require regular cleaning and maintenance to ensure their effectiveness.
+Mouth guards require regular cleaning and maintenance to ensure their effectiveness.
 Clean them daily using a soft brush and non-abrasive toothpaste.
-Additionally, store your night guards safely in their designated case when not in use, and avoid exposing them to excessive heat or bending, as this may affect their shape and functionality.
+Additionally, store your mouth guards safely in their designated case when not in use, and avoid exposing them to excessive heat or bending, as this may affect their shape and functionality.

 Additional Tips to Prevent Teeth Grinding

-Aside from using night guards, there are other measures you can take to prevent teeth grinding:
+Aside from using mouth guards, there are other measures you can take to prevent teeth grinding:

 Lifestyle Changes to Reduce Teeth Grinding